alphagov/collections-publisher/README.md

 It has these features:

 - Creating & editing topics and mainstream browse pages
-- Creating & editing "alpha taxons"
 - Curate the pages tagged to a topic or browse page into "curated lists".
 This means they'll be displayed in a group with a title.
 By default, the links are not curated and will appear with a 'A-Z' heading.

 ![Screenshot of curated and non-curated pages](docs/screenshot-curated-topics.png)

 Left, a [curated mainstream browse page](https://www.gov.uk/browse/childcare-parenting/childcare), right, an [uncurated browse page](https://www.gov.uk/browse/justice/prisons-probation).

 Collections publisher retrieves information about which content is tagged to a topic or browse page from [rummager](https://github.com/alphagov/rummager).
-It publishes the curated lists and taxons to the [publishing-api](https://github.com/alphagov/publishing-api).
+It publishes the curated lists to the [publishing-api](https://github.com/alphagov/publishing-api).

 This application uses the [sidekiq](http://sidekiq.org/) message queue for background work (mainly publishing to the publishing-api).

 ### Dependencies

 - [alphagov/publishing-api](https://github.com/alphagov/publishing-api) -
-  used to write curated lists and taxons.
+  used to write curated lists.
 - [alphagov/rummager](https://github.com/alphagov/rummager) -
   to index topics and mainstream browse pages, and to fetch documents that have been tagged to topics and mainstream browse pages by publisher tools.